soupi/learn-haskell-blog-generator/src/06-errors_and_files/02-except.md

 One way to handle this is by using **monad transformers**.
 Monad transformers are a method to stack monad capabilities on top of one another.
-They are called transformers because **they take a type that has an instance of monad as input, and return a new type that implements the monad interface, stacking a new capability on top of that**.
+They are called transformers because **they take a type that has an instance of monad as input, and return a new type that implements the monad interface, stacking a new capability on top of it**.

 For example, if we want to create a value with a type similar to `IO (Either Error a)` that we can compose using the monadic interface (the function `>>=`) with other values